 Stephanie has been recognized in The Best Lawyers in America publication, as one of the Top 50 Women attorneys in Texas by Texas Monthly, and in Who’s Who Legal: Private Clients.
 She is a past recipient of the Excellence in Writing Award by Probate & Property and of the Judge Thomas Gibbs Gee Award for Outstanding Pro Bono Service.
-She has authored one BNA Portfolio and is in the process of finalizing another.
+She has authored one Tax Management Portfolio and is in the process of finalizing another.

 J.D., Georgetown University Law Center (1998) cum laude

 M.S., Applied Behavioral Science, Johns Hopkins University (1996)